-On 1 October 2015, the minimum undisputed amount which a creditor needs to be owed by an individual to entitle them to present a bankruptcy petition increased from £750 to £5,000.
+On 1 October 2015, the minimum undisputed amount which a creditor needed to be owed by an individual to entitle them to present a bankruptcy petition increased from £750 to £5,000.

 As such, if an individual owes less than this amount to a creditor, they cannot be made bankrupt.
 However, this does not prevent a creditor from trying to recover those monies in other ways, such as county court proceedings.

-However, creditors must be aware that the £5,000 minimum threshold has to relate to an undisputed debt.
-Before they can present a bankruptcy petition.
+Creditors must be aware that the £5,000 minimum threshold has to relate to an undisputed debt before they can present a bankruptcy petition.

 The minimum undisputed amount which a creditor needs to be owed by a company to entitle them to present a winding up petition remains at £750.

 Our expert team of bankruptcy petition solicitors at Francis Wilks & Jones are here to help you with your bankruptcy petition questions.
-Our knowledge of bankruptcy orders is second to none having dealt with thousands of them over the years.
-Our practical daily experience and legal expertise means that we can assist whatever the nature of your bankruptcy petition claim.
+Our knowledge of bankruptcy orders is second to none having dealt with hundreds of them over the years.